 KS1, KS2, KS3

-Also known as sounding out words, decoding is when students are able to put sounds to letters to sound out the written language.
-It’s common for beginner readers to struggle when they meet new or unfamiliar terms but typically decoding becomes easier with phonics instruction and repeated practice with reading out loud.
+Decoding, also referred to as sounding out words, occurs when children are able to match sounds to letters to decode written language.
+Beginner readers frequently find it difficult to understand new or unfamiliar words, but decoding normally becomes simpler with phonics instruction and regular experience reading aloud.

 Reading requires a lot of cognitive processing, from word and letter recognition through phrase, sentence, and paragraph-level meaning comprehension.
 Readers frequently run into unfamiliar or unrecognised jargon as a result of incorrect decoding, which makes them more prone to skip forward.
 Reading gets harder to comprehend, more mentally taxing, and frustrating the more blank spaces there are in a line of text.
 Due to this, a learner who has trouble decoding, has a little vocabulary, or tries to read a work that is too advanced may have poor understanding.

 Pupils run into more unfamiliar phrases as they read more.
 Children frequently have all the information they need to deduce the meaning of new words from the context in which they are used.
 Those that have a larger vocabulary read faster and can recognise more words by sight.